Do You Need Help From an Immigration Lawyer?

 Adjustment of Status (AOS): We help eligible visa holders convert to lawful permanent resident status (green card) while in the United States without having to return to their countries and apply for immigrant visas.

-Do You Qualify For An Immigration Waiver?
+Do You Qualify for an Immigration Waiver?

-Many people seeking visas or green cards face barriers to entering the U.S. or obtaining permanent resident status because of public health risks, past crimes, drug use, immigration violations or other disqualifying reasons.
+Many people seeking visas or green cards face barriers to entering the U.S. or obtaining permanent resident status because of public health risks, past crimes, drug use, immigration violations, or other disqualifying reasons.

 The United States Citizenship and Immigration Service (USCIS) can grant waivers to allow individuals who are otherwise inadmissible to come to the U.S. or avoid removal (deportation).
 This is a very complex area of the law.
 Our attorneys can explain your rights and guide you through the process of applying for immigration waivers, including: